gabriel1322/daics-swat/README.md

 4. **Window-level detection with W<sub>anom</sub> logic**
    → Reduces false alarms by enforcing anomaly persistence.

-The implementation strictly follows the notation of the paper.
+The implementation follows the notation and structure of the paper.

 ---